EnigmaCurry/homelab/README.md

    renewal, this API key needs to remain valid and be secured on this system.

- * Create a new droplet to run docker and traefik:
+ * Create a new droplet to run homelab:

    * Choose Fedora Atomic.
 (Not regular Fedora.
 It's on the "Container Distributions" tab in the UI, currently.)